-*photos and recipe slightly updated for more deliciousness – July 2023*
+*photos and recipe slightly updated for ease – April 2026*

 Since first developing my vegan scone recipe, I’ve made tiny changes over the years to perfect the recipe I’ve been going for – crisp edges and soft middles, without being too dry or crumbly.

-- whole wheat white flour – you can also use whole wheat pastry flour, or half whole wheat with half all purpose flour.
+- whole wheat white flour – you can also use half whole wheat with half all purpose flour.
 A 1:1 gluten free flour should also work yielding similar results.

 - baking powder – creates the biscuit-like rise in the scones.